 For those companies wanting to use Google Ads to generate traffic over the Black Friday weekend, here are some top tips to keep in mind:

 Social media is a powerful tool that shouldn’t be overlooked.
 It allows companies to connect and communicate directly with their target audience.
-When preparing your Black Friday eCommerce strategy, use social media to excite your audience through imagery and words.
+When preparing your Black Friday eCommerce strategy, use social media to excite your audience through imagery, video and words.

 When creating hype and getting your voice heard within the busy and crowded arena that is the internet, consider developing a countdown.
 By counting down the days and releasing snippets as to what they can expect, customers can prepare and create an attachment to that item that they feel they need.